csr632/react-di/README.md

 react-svs-di is a react state managent library.
 It helps you to build a robust data layer for your app.
 It comes with these features:

 - Typescript first.
-Get full intellisense and type-checking when:
+Get full power of intellisense and type-checking when:
   - Subscribe shared state
   - Update shared state
   - Manage async works
   > Using typescript with 'redux-like' state managent library is a cumbersome development experience.
-Too many boilerplate code(define actions, import actions creator, dispatch action, define reducer, connect, manage effects).
-And it is hard to get full intellisense and type-checking(string-based action type).
+Too many [boilerplate code](https://github.com/erikras/ducks-modular-redux)(define actions types and action creators, import actions creator, dispatch action, define reducer, connect, manage effects).
+And it is unintuitive to get intellisense and type-checking to work(because of string-based action type).
+The type of `dispatch` is dynamic.
 - Dependency injection.
 We encourage users to 'depend on abstractions, don't depend on implementations'. (dependency inversion principle)
   - We use react context to implement DI, but we [resolve the problem of 'provider hell'](https://csr632.github.io/react-svs-di/?path=/story/no-provider-hell--demo), which is ignored by most 'state management libraries'.
 - Embrace react hooks.
 Hooks is a booming trend in react community.
 You can benefit from the community while using react-svs-di.
 For example, you can [use swr](https://csr632.github.io/react-svs-di/?path=/story/plugin-hook-consumer-hook--demo), which is a fantastic react hook library!